shenwei356/fastx-tools/README.md

-# fastx
+# fastx-tools

-fastx is a tool for FASTA/Q file manipulation, for learning purposes.
+fastx-tools is a toolkit for FASTA/Q file manipulation, for learning purposes.